MediaInteractionLab/knittingutils/README.md

 - KnitWrap: extensive error checking (validity of arguments and current machine/carrier/hook states, etc.)
 - KnitPattern: come up with good idea for how to specify plating
-- KnitPattern: dropping loops
+- KnitPattern: setting custom stitch number at any point
-- KnitPattern: setting custom stitch number
+- KnitWrap: generate cast-on (similar to how we did it in our early samples)
-- KnitPattern: come up with a good way to specify plated areas
+- KnitPattern: find way to specify 2nd stitch (make extension for knitout and converter?)